There are different ways to plan your story depending on your own way of thinking.

 Now work out which of those side characters is going to betray them?
 And why?
 A story needs conflict, and side characters secretly working against main characters is a great way to add conflict.

-Build up some love interests, and draw lines from different characters to work out who’s attracted to who and who’s willing to betray somebody else for a love interest.
+Build up some love interests.
+Draw lines from different characters to work out who’s attracted to whom.
+Then work out who’s willing to betray somebody else for a love interest.
 If a man is in love with your Protagonist, but one of her friends is in love with him, then that could be motivation to betray her.

 If you’re anything like me, you’ll end up with a sheet of paper covered in names, motivations, and lines connecting them with little plot points.
 However, if you prefer bullet points or spreadsheets, it’s totally fine.
 Just make sure your characters are mapped out so you know who you’re playing with.